py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 ![image](https://user-images.githubusercontent.com/55901714/166948061-3520b5f5-fd7e-4616-9100-67663d81a126.png)

-Do the same with Priority by tapping on priotity.
-This is just to notify to the technician how urgent this need to be done.
+Do the same with Priority by tapping on `Priority`.
+This is just to notify to the technician how urgent this needs to be done.

+1) General
+2) Serious
+3) Urgent

 ![image](https://user-images.githubusercontent.com/55901714/167037358-4e863c23-7f71-4957-a0dd-15bccf04bdb2.png)